zenoss/ZenPacks.zenoss.OpenStackInfrastructure/docs/body.md

     may be added if desired.

-*   The Instance metrics for *Disk IO Rate* are deprecated in OpenStack version Queens and later.
+*   The Instance metrics for *Disk IO Rate* are deprecated in OpenStack version Queens ,Train , Victoria and later.
 Collection for those metrics will be missing.
     Future OpenStack releases will remove these metrics and graphs completely.

     In the meantime, if you still require these metrics, you can edit the